netfoundry/taste-of-ziti/browzer/README.md

 Access to a dark application over Browzer utilizes an OpenZiti Identity configured with an external [OIDC](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol) compliant authentication provider.
-For the Taste-of-Ziti demo, browzer applications can be accessed using an Auth0 login.
+For the Taste-of-Ziti demo, browzer applications can be accessed using the provided Auth0 login.

 ## Requirements